EPS? TIFF? PDF? Which is the best barcode format for you?

 Barcode Print Resolution

-DPI is the acronym meaning “dots per inch” and is a unit of measure for the resolution of a file, identifying how many dots are printed in an inch by an output device.
-Resolution is determined by the printer you’re outputting to and the media you use.
-For example, glossy paper can have 1200 dpi, but recycled office paper can only have 300 dpi.
-The reason is that the ink is deposited on top of the glossy paper, remaining as crisp as it gets, while the low-quality paper will absorb the ink into the paper fibers, resulting in a loss of sharpness.
+DPI, meaning “dots per inch”, is the unit of measurement for the resolution of a file.
+Resolution is determined both by the printer you output to and the media you print on.
+For example, glossy paper can print up to 1200 dpi, whereas recycled office paper can only go up to 300 dpi.
+The reason is that the ink is deposited on top of the glossy paper, remaining as crisp as it gets, while lower-quality paper will absorb the ink into the paper fibers, resulting in a loss of sharpness.

 If you’re printing barcode images yourself with an inkjet printer on high-quality office paper, Barcode Producer’s default resolution of 600 dpi is spot on, guaranteeing a sharp delineation of the black bars against the white spaces.
 If your final output is an imagesetter, you’ll want to output in that device’s native resolution.
 You could print in a resolution of up to 4800 dpi.
 You can set high resolutions in the Output Device Resolution field in Barcode Producer.

-The Finishing button gives access to further settings that may be needed to fine-tune the barcode for printing on some devices.
+The Finishing button gives access to further settings that may be needed to fine-tune the barcode for printing on some devices, such as Bar Width Adjustment.
+Bar Width Adjustment (also referred to as Bar Width Reduction or BWR) is used to compensate for printing processes that output bars wider or narrower than desired.

 Raster versus Vector for Barcodes

-When considering your options, it’s important to understand the differences between raster vs vector to decide what’s the best for your barcodes.
+When considering your options, it’s important to understand the differences between raster vs vector to decide which is the best for your barcodes.

 Raster images are compiled using a series of pixels organized in a raster.
 Since raster images are pixel-based, they are resolution-dependent.
+Popular raster file types include JPEG, PNG, BMP, and TIFF.
 If you’re using a raster image format, at a minimum, you should output the barcode to the output device's resolution.
+Because raster images are resolution-dependent, they can lose their sharpness and quality when they’re resized.
+See the below barcode, for example:

 Understanding Image File Formats